bakd247/hashAdder/README.md

 ************
 **Over View**
 ************
-Version 1.6 is the Latest Working Release
+Version 1.6 is the Latest Working Release and works on both Linux and Windows operating systems.

 Version 1.6 must be run as Administrator / "Root" if using Linux Terminal.
 You must also install (as root user) "tqdm" and "tinyec" using this command: